A guide to Google My Business

 - Any phone calls made directly from your listing

 The last point is really interesting.
-Some people will often phone you directly from your My Business listing, sometimes before they’ve even visited your website so it really pays to put the effort in to make your My Business page attractive and useful.
+Some people will often phone you directly from your Google My Business listing, sometimes before they’ve even visited your website so it really pays to put the effort in to make your Google My Business page attractive and useful.

-Google recently added a new feature to My Business called Posts.
+Google recently added a new feature to Google My Business called Posts.
 This allows you to quickly publish small pieces of information about new events, products or services that are displayed when people find your business on Google Search or Google Maps.

 You can add an image, a title, up to 300 words of text and a call-to-action button.
 As posts are quick and easy to create they’re certainly worth trying.
 There are certain guidelines that you need to follow such as not using overly salesy language so it’s worth researching this before you create the post.
 As posts are only active for a certain amount of time they’re ideal for information such as seasonal offers or upcoming events.